 The Faculty Senate revision to Student Policy 42-27 Class Attendance states that instructors "should provide, within reason, pedagogical and curricular necessity, the opportunity for a day consisting solely of remote asynchronous instruction on a November election day ... to enable students to participate in local, state or federal governmental elections," as voters and/or as poll workers.
-This includes offering remote asynchronous instruction on election day, as well as the opportunity to make up work for those who are unable to complete their coursework on that day.
-As always, students should make every effort to inform their instructors in advance of their ability to complete such work within the given timeframe, and reasonable accommodations are to be granted when appropriate.
+This includes offering remote asynchronous instruction on election day and the opportunity to make up work for those unable to complete their coursework on that day.
+As always, students should make every effort to inform their instructors in advance if they are unable to complete such work within the given timeframe, and reasonable accommodations are to be granted when appropriate.